Creating a trigger for a registry or device topic

 - Batch size.
 The values may range from 1 to 100.
 The default value is 1.

-The trigger groups messages for a period of time not exceeding the specified timeout and sends them to a function.
+The trigger groups messages within the specified wait time period and sends them to the function.
 The number of messages cannot exceed the specified batch size.

 -